Jagermeister/273/docs/README.md

 # 273: Deuce to Seven Triple Draw
 A variant of poker which the normal hand rankings are inverted.
+The best hand would be `7-5-4-3-2`.
 Exploring strategy, statistics, and game theory through simulation.

 ## Deliverables